Everyone

 • what training and development the employer will pay for, especially if the employee is required to maintain a professional body or trade registration

-• if study leave is paid or unpaid
+• if is paid or unpaid

 • any programmes or opportunities that might be available to employees to develop their skills, for example, job rotation, secondments and mentoring